Pontus Holmberg: Playing career

 He made his debut for Växjö Lakers in the Swedish Hockey League (SHL) in 2018, playing two games.

-He was drafted 156th overall by the Maple Leafs in the 2018 NHL Entry Draft after the team traded for the opportunity to select him.
 In the 2020–21 SHL season, the Växjö Lakers were the top team in the regular season.
-They won the Le Mat Trophy as the playoff winners, with Holmberg as the playoff MVP with seven goals and 14 points in 14 playoff games.
+They won the Le Mat Trophy as the playoff winners, with Holmberg awarded the Stefan Liv Memorial Trophy as the playoff MVP with seven goals and 14 points in 14 playoff games.

+He was drafted 156th overall by the Maple Leafs in the 2018 NHL entry draft after the team traded for the opportunity to select him.
 On 4 June 2021, Holmberg was signed by the Maple Leafs to a two-year, entry-level contract.
 He would remain in the SHL with the Växjö Lakers on loan from Toronto for the 2021–22 season, but after his team's SHL season ended, he played the last six games of the Toronto Marlies season, scoring two goals and four points.

 Holmberg joined the Maple Leafs for training camp before the 2022–23 season.
 He was considered among the young players who could make the team out of camp.
 Holmberg was demoted to the Toronto Marlies and played seven games with them before being recalled to the Maple Leafs.
 He played his first NHL game on 2 November versus the Philadelphia Flyers, and scored his first NHL goal on Vítek Vaněček on 23 November versus the New Jersey Devils in New Jersey.

+Holmberg took part in the Maple Leafs' 2023 training camp but failed to make the team.
+He was assigned to the Marlies to begin the season.
+However, after Tyler Bertuzzi was injured, Holmberg was recalled on 20 October.
+He played in seven games with the Maple Leafs before being returned to the Marlies.
+He made the Maple Leafs out of the 2024 training camp, playing on third line with Max Pacioretty and Nick Robertson.

+Upon the conclusion of the 2024–25 season, Holmberg was not tendered a qualifying offer by the Maple Leafs to retain his rights and subsequently released to unrestricted free agency, largely due to the arbitration rights Holmberg would have been privy to as an experienced restricted free agent.
+On 1 July 2025, the opening day of free agency, Holmberg signed a two-year deal with the Tampa Bay Lightning, carrying an average annual value of $1.55 million.

+International play

+Holmberg was selected for Sweden's junior team at the 2019 World Juniors where the team was upset by Switzerland in the quarterfinals of the tournament.
+He represented Sweden at the 2022 Winter Olympics, where Sweden was defeated by Slovakia in the bronze medal game.
+At the 2024 IIHF World Championship he won a bronze medal, while playing on a line with Lucas Raymond and André Burakovsky.
+He appeared in ten games, registering six assists.